 The first change to the route of U.S. 95 through Las Vegas was with the completion of the Oran K. Gragson Expressway west and north from Las Vegas Boulevard in Downtown.
 The freeway replaced the surface alignment along Bonanza Road and Rancho Drive, with Rancho Drive redesigned as U.S. 95 Business.
 As new sections of the Las Vegas Expressway leading southeast to Henderson were constructed, U.S. 95 shifted onto it from parallel Boulder Highway.

-U.S. 95A replaced Nevada 3 between Schurz and Yerington and Nevada 1B from Yerington to Fernley.
-Within Arizona, U.S. 95 replaced Arizona 195, and in California U.S. 95 replaced the original California 195.
+U.S. 95A replaced SR 3 between Schurz and Yerington and SR 1B from Yerington to Fernley.
+Within Arizona, U.S. 95 replaced SR 195, and in California U.S. 95 replaced the original SR 195.

-Much of the U.S. 95 northwest from Las Vegas to Schurz has remained the same since the mid-1940s.
+Much of the U.S. 95 northwest from Las Vegas to Schurz has remained the same since the mid 1940s.
 Changes were made in the vicinity of Fallon and Fernley by 1962.
 Prior to that time, U.S. 95 north of Fallon followed U.S. 50 and U.S. 50 Alternate west to Hazen and Fernley, then followed U.S. 40 / Interstate 80 northeast to Winnemucca.
-The current alignment north from Fallon to Interstate 80 at Exit 83 was previously designated as Nevada 1A.
+The alignment north from Fallon to Interstate 80 at Exit 83 was previously designated as Nevada State Route 1A.

 U.S. 95 Auxiliary Routes